-Here are 12 of the best tips I know that will help you become a writer.
-I’ve used them to increase to sales and improve the marketing of my writing program and book.
+Here are 16 tips I know that will help you create better written content creator.
+I’ve used them to increase sales and improve my writing program and book marketing.

-You probably didn’t learn any of these school, but school isn’t in the business of teaching you how to
+You probably didn’t learn any of these in school, but school isn’t in the business of teaching you how to:

 - Start a blog

 - Craft emails

 Or do any of the things that writing today on the internet demands.
 At best, you learned grammar and structure.
 However, just learning those things and hoping they’ll make you write well is like learning how to punch and hoping that it makes you a good fighter.

 Follow the simple tips below and you’ll be well on your way to writing so well you’ll be able to get paid for your words.

 Good writers create content to either entertain or teach.
 Great ones manage to do both.
 It’s easy to do this when you have something valuable to say.

 I don’t want to merely be good.
 I want to say things in a way that makes people think about things differently and change the world while doing so.

 This is why I started a blog.
 Each day, I invest the time to get better and build a writing career so that everything you read by me feels like it was written by a professional.